emilhauk/chitchat/README.md

 - It logs complains about prepared statements you'll need to either manually run migrations, or just nuke the database entierly.
 The latter will of course be unacceptable in production :)
   1. `docker compose down` (nukes database)
   2. `docker compose up`

+## Instabilities be damned, lets run it now anyway!
+Very well then!
+You will need a hosting service, or host it at home.
+There are plenty of guides on now to host web services, so I'll leave it up to you.
+But here's the short list of requirements:
+ - MySQL / MariaDB
+ - Able to run containers
+   - Although you could build it manually and run it directly if you'd like
+ - A domain (preferrably) and SSL cert to get https.
+   - At this time you _may_ run on http, but I encourage you to read up on why that's perhaps not the greatest idea.
+   - In addition, you won't be able to make use of future services like; web push, passkey login etc.

+I encourage you to have a look at the included docker-compose.yml file to check out available environment variables to set.